 I currently spend a minimum of $1050 a month on debts (the credit card debt + a motorbike loan), I only have 1 year left before I finish paying off the motorbike.

-$200 per week.
+$210 per week.
 I recently moved into my own 2 bedroom apartment in Crows Nest.
-The total rent is $450 per week and I’ve got a short term house mate in the big room.
+The total rent is $460 per week and I’ve got a house mate in the big room that I charge $250 per week for.
 I recently spent a total of 4k furnishing the apartment (mostly second hand furniture) and I’m proud of my interior decorating skills: Here’s the Shared Photo Album if you want to check it out.